eduvpn/documentation/SBOM.md

 [builder.rpm](https://git.sr.ht/~fkooman/builder.rpm) and
 [nbuilder.deb](https://git.sr.ht/~fkooman/nbuilder.deb).
 The
-_package descriptions_ can be found by appending `.rpm` or `.deb` behind the name of the "Component" listed above.
+_package descriptions_ can be found by appending `.rpm` or `.deb` behind the repository name of the "Component" listed above.

 What is also missing is the PHP autoloader that is used when packaging the software for Fedora and Enterprise Linux, and